 - Handle all communications with insurance companies, lawyers, and other parties on your behalf

-- Manage the legal deadlines and paperwork in your case
+- Manage the legal deadlines and paperwork in your case, including a DOT report

 - Investigate your accident and identify the liable party